+Assignment: Team Leader:

 Team Leader:

+Designated Alternate:

-- 1. Primary Responsibilities: - a.
-Obtain briefings from Operations Officer, noting injuries and other situations requiring responses. - Assigning and recording teams based on available manpower, minimum 2 persons per team. - c.
-Updating teams' reports on site map and recording exact location of damage and triage tally. - 2.
-Reports to: Operations Officer
+Primary Responsibilities: Obtain briefings from Operations Officer, noting injuries and other situations requiring responses.
+Assigning and recording teams based on available manpower, minimum 2 persons per team.

+c.
+Updating teams' reports on site map and recording exact location of damage and triage tally.

+2. Reports to: Operations Officer
-B. Search and Rescue Team Members

-The members of the Search and Rescue Team Members are responsible for performing search and rescue operations during an emergency.
+Search and Rescue Team Members The members of the Search and Rescue Team Members are responsible for performing search and rescue operations during an emergency.
 Periodically reporting to the Search and Rescue Team Leader on location, number, and condition of injured.

+Assignments: Team Members: 1

+T